 Creative Golf has come out with numerous updates to their software (V2.9 and beyond) since the first release, with additions such as cloud tournaments, terrain influence, world ranking, an online game mode, and new courses.

-To use the software, you’ll need the SkyTrak Launch Monitor with the Game-Improvement Package at minimum.
+To use the software, you’ll need the SkyTrak or SkyTrak+ launch monitor with the Essential Plan.

-Then you’ll need a license to the software — you can pay an annual or one-time fee (less than $600) to unlock all features, and pay an additional annual or one-time fee to access the course library.
+Then you’ll need a license to the software — you can pay an annual fee (less than $600) to unlock all features, and pay an additional fee to access the course library.

 Creative Golf can only be run on PC.
 For more information including minimum system requirements, go to this page.